Intelligent-Silicon/Windows11-PerformanceTips/README.md

 ### Ultimate Performance

 This Power Configuration keeps things active/awake for longer, so the lag experienced whilst parts of the computer come alive, is removed.
-Adjusting the CPU Quantum below will give the best Desktop Experience though.
+Adjusting the CPU Quantum (see section below) will give the best Desktop Experience though.

+Using the below will hide options seen in ```Settings > System > Power & Battery > Power Mode``` but can be seen in ```Control Panel > Power Options > Choose or Customize a power plan```.

 Powershell run as Administrator